- brakes

 So now that you know which brands the experts choose, hopefully, you’ll feel a little more empowered to have a say on what parts are fitted to your vehicle.

-Remember to ask the auto service provider to let you know what brands they use prior to starting work on your vehicle.
+Remember to ask the auto service provider to let you know what brands they use before starting work on your vehicle.

 If you need new brake pads, you can search, compare and book local mechanics instantly online with AutoGuru!